Bikeman868/UrlRewrite.Net/README.md

 at runtime.

 This Rewrite Module takes a different approach, it parses the path into a list of strings, and parses the query string into a dictionary.
-It does this lazily on demand, so that the lists and discioranries only get created if they are required to evaluate the rules.
+It does this lazily on demand so that the lists and discioranries only get created if they are required to evaluate the rules.

 Because the original incomming request and the rewritten version are structures that can be accessed very quickly, it allows the rules to be written in a way that is much more readable, and execute much faster.
+It is much faster to compare the third element in a list than it is to write and evaluate a regular expression that will do this.
+The regular expression will also be cryptic and hard to decipher.

 Note that all of the original syntax from the Microsoft implementation is fully supported, this is an extension to that syntax.

-This functionallity can be accessed by adding the new `<condition>` element to you rules.
+This functionallity can be accessed by adding the new `<condition>` element to your rules.
 These elements can be placed inside of `<rule>` elements and inside of `<conditions>` element.
 When placed inside `<conditions>` elements the logic used to combine the conditions can be specified with the `logicalGrouping` attribute.
-When `<condition>` elements are placed directly inside the `<rule>`, all conditions must be true for the rule to be applied to the request.
+When `<condition>` elements are placed directly inside the `<rule>`, all conditions must be true for the rule to be matched to the request.

 The `<condition>` element can have the following attributes:
 * `scope` specifies what part of the request to compare.
 See below.